jerroldpoo/100-days-of-python-code/README.md

 ## JP's 100 Days of Code (Python)

-### Hi there, this repo will serve as a landing page for 100 python projects.
+### This repo will serve as a landing page for 100 python projects.